2007 Nobel Prize in Literature: Reactions

 Her longtime agent, Jonathan Clowes, was delighted at the news of the award he said, "was very well-deserved".
 Speaking to Reuters, her editor at Fourth Estate, Nicholas Pearson, called it "thrilling" and claimed that her early books "changed the face of literature through the description of the inner lives of women".
 Jane Friedman, chief executive of HarperCollins (of which Fourth Estate is a division), described her as "an icon for women".
+American literary critic Harold Bloom provided a negative reaction, describing the choice of Lessing as "pure political correctness", and her later works as "unreadable fourth-rate science fiction".

 Lessing called winning the Nobel Prize "a disaster" for her writing, but her friends say the money which came with the prize helped ease her final years, spent, by her own account, giving interviews and caring for her invalid son.

 Nobel lecture

 She entitled her Nobel Lecture On Not Winning the Nobel Prize and used it to draw attention to global inequality of opportunity and to suggest that fiction writers can be involved in redressing those inequalities.
 Lessing wrote that "it is our imaginations which shape us, keep us, create us – for good and for ill.
 It is our stories that will recreate us, when we are torn, hurt, even destroyed."
 The lecture was later published in a limited edition to raise money for children made vulnerable by HIV/AIDS.
 In a 2008 interview for the BBC's Front Row she stated that increased media interest after the award had left her without time or energy for writing.
 Her final book, Alfred and Emily, appeared in 2008.

 In 2017, just 10 years later, her Nobel medal was put up for auction.
 Previously only one Nobel medal for literature had been sold at auction, for André Gide in 2016.